CesarRodriguezPro/GPSCheckForTimeStation/README.txt

-created a file name 'location.txt' and save them (look at the location_sample.txt for format) please save the "location.txt" and "Api_key.txt" in the same place of the script.
+created a file name 'location.txt' and save them (look at the location_sample.txt for format) please save the "location.txt" and "Api_key.txt" in the same place of the script. please dont leave space on the gps location on the location file.
+example:
+264 kent avenue:(40.2225151, -71.258865) - the space in the GPS coordinates (before the -71) can created a problem try to avoid it by just dont leave spaces like this:
+264 kent avenue:(40.2225151,-71.258865) please notice the space before the -71 now is gone. the name of the location (264 kent avenue) must be exact as the csv file.

+how to use:
 open terminal and execute script:
 C:\Users\User\Desktop\GpsChecker> python "Gps Checker.py" -i 'yyyy-mm-dd' -f 'yyyy-mm-dd' -d 'distance limit'

 now let me explain: